simonw/datasette/docs/plugin_hooks.rst

 ``table`` - string or None
     The name of the table, or ``None`` if the page does not correct to a table

+``columns`` - list of strings or None
+    The names of the database columns that will be displayed on this page. ``None`` if the page does not contain a table.

 ``view_name`` - string
     The name of the view being displayed. (``index``, ``database``, ``table``, and ``row`` are the most important ones.)